 Is a verbal contract binding?

-No written agreement is produced, but both of you agreed on a price, and accepted agreement when payment was exchanged.
-This sounds simple, and while verbal contracts are typically legally valid, enforcing them can prove to be difficult.
+No written agreement is produced in the example above, but both parties agreed on a price and accepted the agreement when payment was exchanged.

 An offer of some sort of good or service must be made by one party.
 For example, when you lend your family member or friend $100 to pay for a car repair.